aquasecurity/defsec/avd_docs/aws/dynamodb/AVD-AWS-0023/docs.md

-Amazon DynamoDB Accelerator (DAX) encryption at rest provides an additional layer of data protection by helping secure your data from unauthorized access to the underlying storage.
+Amazon DynamoDB Accelerator (DAX) and table encryption at rest provides an additional layer of data protection by helping secure your data from unauthorized access to the underlying storage.

 ### Impact
 Data can be freely read if compromised